Knicks romp past Cavaliers 99-79, take 2-1 series lead

 Josh Hart added 13 points for the fifth-seeded Knicks, who host Game 4 on Sunday.
 They became the first team to allow fewer than 80 points during the regular season or postseason.

-Donovan Mitchell scored 22 points for the Cavaliers, who never gave themselves a chance with their most inept offensive performance of the season.
-They hadn’t been held below 80 points all season, with their worst effort 81 points, also at the Knicks on Dec.
-4.
+Donovan Mitchell scored 22 points for the Cavaliers, who never gave themselves a chance with their most inept offensive performance of the season, rattled perhaps by the Knicks on the court and the fans surrounding it.

+“Not being able to make shots definitely hurts as well, but it’s one of those things where we’ll be good,” Mitchell said.
+“Like, kind of breathe and relax and calm down.”

 Darius Garland, who scored 32 points in Game 2, managed just 10 on 4-for-21 shooting.
 Caris LeVert, moved into the starting lineup after scoring 24 in that 107-90 victory, missed all six shots in the first half before coming on late for 17 points.